The Best and Worst Chewing Gums—Ranked!

 Constant gum-chewing also means you'll likely be swallowing a lot of excess air—a factor that can contribute to feeling bloated.
 It's also best to avoid gum if you suffer from TMJ disorders, a jaw-related health condition.
 But still, if you chews (ahem, choose) wisely, gum does have some health benefits.

-It can also help you steer clear of the mindless munchies, adds Bonnie Taub-Dix, RD, creator of BetterThanDieting.com and author of Read It Before You Eat It: Taking You from Label to Table.
+But it's not all doom and gloom!
+Gum can also help you steer clear of the mindless munchies, adds Bonnie Taub-Dix, MA, RDN, CDN, creator of BetterThanDieting.com and author of Read It Before You Eat It: Taking You from Label to Table.

 "Gum can be like a speed bump to an unnecessary snack.
 If you feel kind of noshy but you know that there's no way that you're truly hungry, then a piece of gum could keep you from eating more than you really need," she says.

 We know, this is all a little sticky trying to navigate, so we took a closer look at all the options out there for you.
-Keep reading for the health ranking of different types of chewing gum, from worst to best.
+We went ahead and ranked different types of chewing gum, from the worst to the best option.
+And for more healthy eating tips, be sure you're stocked up on The 7 Healthiest Foods to Eat Right Now.

 Bubble Yum Bubble Gum